aakkiiff/serverctx/README.md

-server pswd                # Get the password for a selected server server backup              # Backup server information, passwords and encryption keys" server restore             # Restore server information, passwords and encryption keys from backup"
+server pswd                # Get the password for a selected server server backup              # Backup server information, passwords and encryption keys" server restore             # Restore server information, passwords and encryption keys from backup" server remember, -r        # activate passwordless authentication for your server

 server --help, -h          # Show this help message
 ```